 FREEZE IN BONE BROTH

 What better way to use your preferred herbs to your savory dishes or just to enjoy in a mug on a cold morning than to freeze your fresh herbs in bone broth!
-How we make our own bone broth is coming soon to the blog!!
+How we make our own bone broth is in this complete tutorial!!
 Freeze in the same manner as stated above and enjoy!

 FREEZE IN WATER